nathanaday/cs-study-time/README.md

 ## About

-Proof of concept for an MCP server that streamlines question bank generation from a variety of sources (markdown, PDF).
+Proof of concept MCP server that streamlines question bank generation from a variety of sources (markdown, PDF).
 The question generation API handles parsing the question into a structured category (true false, short answer, select all), and regsitering the source and topic for easy client querying.

 This particular study bank has been generated from discussions, lecture slides, homeworks, and past exams.
 Claude Code was given access to the question generation MCP server, and used the provided schemas and endpoints to generate all questions with structured categories and labels.